TSP Contribution Limits

 5%+ 1% auto + 4% match 5%

-Important: Always contribute at least 5% to get the full government match.
-Anything less means you’re leaving free money on the table.
+Bottom line: Always contribute at least 5% to get the full government match.
+If you’re contributing less than that, you’re literally turning down free retirement money.
+I can’t stress this enough.

-Military members deployed to combat zones have unique TSP advantages:
+Military members deployed to combat zones have unique TSP advantages that most civilians would be jealous of:

 Tax-Exempt Contributions

 Combat zone pay that’s excluded from federal income tax can be contributed to your TSP as tax-exempt money.
-When withdrawn in retirement, only the earnings on this money are taxed—not the original contribution.
+When you withdraw it in retirement, only the earnings get taxed — not the original contribution.
+It’s a genuinely powerful tool for wealth building.

 Higher Effective Limits